Ratchet: Don't say it.

 While, like Quest for Booty, the game was originally set to be download-only in North America, it's been set to receive a physical release as well as its original digital release in all regions.
-This is the first title in the franchise to be released on Play Station Vita
+This is the first title in the franchise to be released on Play Station Vita (as well).

-Not to be confused with Full Frontal Assault
+Not to be confused with Full-Frontal Assault, an entirely different matter.

 - Ascended Extra: The Qwark Fanboy of Going Commando.

 - Bottomless Magazines: The cheat that you get for earning 105 Skill Points.
 It applies to the story as well as multiplayer, so have fun tearing through the enemies with your weapon of choice.

 - Bread, Eggs, Breaded Eggs: When the Big Bad appears to tell the heroes that he's deactivated the Planetary Defense Centers, Qwark is busy wondering what he wants.
 He comes up with money, power, or money and power.

 - The Cameo: Several supporting characters and villains from the series return as multiplayer skins, including (Ultimate Supreme Executive) Chairman Drek, Chainblade, the B-2 Brawler, a Qwark-bot, Alpha Clank, Emperor Percival Tachyon, Sigmund, Azimuth, and more.

 - The arsenal consists almost solely of weapons introduced in previous titles— mostly Tools of Destruction, A Crack in Time, and All 4 One— like the Buzz Blades, Groovitron, and Thundersmack.